Azure-Samples/agent-openai-java-banking-assistant/README.md

 ### Running Agents locally
 Once you have created the Azure resources with `azd up` or `azd provision`, you can run all the apps locally (instead of using Azure Container Apps).
 For more details on how to run each app check:
--  the [README.md](app/copilot/README.md) to run the copilot chat service and the front-end
+-  the [README.md](app/backend/README.md) to run the agents backend and the front-end
 -  the [README.md](app/business-api/python/README.md) to run the simulated banking mcp servers.